percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

  Usage: proxysql-admin [ options ]

  Options:
-  --config-file                   Override login credentials from command line and read login credentials from config file.
+  --config-file                      Read login credentials from a configuration file (overrides any login credentials specified on the command line)
-  --proxysql-user=user_name       User to use when connecting to the ProxySQL service --proxysql-password[=password]  Password to use when connecting to the ProxySQL service --proxysql-port=port_num        Port to use when connecting to the ProxySQL service --proxysql-host=host_name       Hostname to use when connecting to the ProxySQL service --cluster-user=user_name        User to use when connecting to the Percona XtraDB Cluster node --cluster-password[=password]   Password to use when connecting to the Percona XtraDB Cluster node --cluster-port=port_num         Port to use when connecting to the Percona XtraDB Cluster node --cluster-host=host_name        Hostname to use when connecting to the Percona XtraDB Cluster node --monitor-user=user_name        User to use for monitoring Percona XtraDB Cluster nodes through ProxySQL --monitor-password[=password]   Password to for monitoring Percona XtraDB Cluster nodes through ProxySQL --pxc-app-user=user_name        Application user to use when connecting to the Percona XtraDB Cluster node --pxc-app-password[=password]   Application password to use when connecting to the Percona XtraDB Cluster node --enable                        Auto-configure Percona XtraDB Cluster nodes into ProxySQL --disable                       Remove Percona XtraDB Cluster configurations from ProxySQL --galera-check-interval         Interval for monitoring proxysql_galera_checker script(in milliseconds) --mode                          ProxySQL read/write configuration mode, currently it only support 'loadbal' mode --adduser                       Add Percona XtraDB Cluster application user to ProxySQL database
+  --quick-demo                       Setup a quick demo with no authentication --proxysql-username=user_name      Username for connecting to the ProxySQL service --proxysql-password[=password]     Password for connecting to the ProxySQL service --proxysql-port=port_num           Port Nr. for connecting to the ProxySQL service --proxysql-hostname=host_name      Hostname for connecting to the ProxySQL service --cluster-username=user_name       Username for connecting to the Percona XtraDB Cluster node --cluster-password[=password]      Password for connecting to the Percona XtraDB Cluster node --cluster-port=port_num            Port Nr. for connecting to the Percona XtraDB Cluster node --cluster-hostname=host_name       Hostname for connecting to the Percona XtraDB Cluster node --cluster-app-username=user_name   Application username for connecting to the Percona XtraDB Cluster node --cluster-app-password[=password]  Application password for connecting to the Percona XtraDB Cluster node --monitor-username=user_name       Username for monitoring Percona XtraDB Cluster nodes through ProxySQL --monitor-password[=password]      Password for monitoring Percona XtraDB Cluster nodes through ProxySQL --enable, -e                       Auto-configure Percona XtraDB Cluster nodes into ProxySQL --disable, -d                      Remove any Percona XtraDB Cluster configurations from ProxySQL --node-check-interval              Interval for monitoring node checker script (in milliseconds) --mode                             ProxySQL read/write configuration mode, currently supporting: 'loadbal' and 'singlewrite' (the default) modes
+  --write-node                       Writer node to accept write statments.
+This option is supported only when using --mode=singlewrite
+  --adduser                          Adds the Percona XtraDB Cluster application user to the ProxySQL database --version, -v                      Print version info

 .. note:: Before using the ``proxysql-admin`` tool, ensure that ProxySQL and |PXC| nodes you want to add are running.
+For security purposes, please ensure to change the default user settings in the ProxySQL configuration file.

 Preparing Configuration File
 ----------------------------